Youngstown, Ohio: Primary and secondary

-The Youngstown City School District manages all public education within the city.
+The Youngstown City School District manages public education within the city and covers almost all of the city limits.
 Since 2015, the state government has overseen the district's operation due to district mismanagement.
 The district's high school graduation rate has improved since the takeover, from 65% in 2015 to 88% in 2020.
 YCSD currently operates six elementary schools, three middle schools, and three high schools, as well as one alternative school and one technical school.
 The district extensively built new schools throughout the late 2000s, and sold many of its older buildings to local private schools.

-At one time, the city had eight dedicated public high schools (Chaney, East, North, Rayen, South, Woodrow Wilson, Youngstown Early College, and Choffin Career and Technical Center), but since the 1990s, neighborhood schools have been merged to result in just Chaney High School on the city's West Side and East High School on the East Side, with Youngstown Rayen Early College and Choffin Career and Technical Center as district alternatives.
-The Early College program, in cooperation with Youngstown State University, enables middle and high school students to attend classes both on campus and at YCSD schools and earn college credit.
+At one time, the school district had eight dedicated public high schools (including now-defunct North, Rayen, South, and Wilson), but mergers since the 1990s have resulted in four secondary schools: Chaney High School, Choffin Career and Technical Center, East High School, and Youngstown Rayen Early College.
+The early college program, in cooperation with Youngstown State University, enables middle and high school students to attend classes both on campus and at YCSD schools and earn college credit.

-The Roman Catholic Diocese of Youngstown once oversaw more than 20 schools within the city.
+The Diocese of Youngstown once oversaw more than 20 schools within the city.
 As a result of dwindling enrollment, only four Catholic schools now operate within Youngstown proper.
-These include two primary schools – St. Christine's School and St. Joseph the Provider School – and two secondary schools, Cardinal Mooney High School on the South Side and Ursuline High School on the North Side.
+These include two primary schools—St. Christine's School and St. Joseph the Provider School—and two secondary schools, Cardinal Mooney High School and Ursuline High School.
 Several additional Catholic schools operate in the region which accept Youngstown students.

 Youngstown hosts a small number of private schools.
 These include Valley Christian School, a nondenominational K-12 school; Akiva Academy, a progressive K–8 school in the Jewish Community Center; and the Montessori School of the Mahoning Valley, which offers alternative learning environments for students ranging from preschool to eighth grade.
 There are also various smaller, K-8 charter academies in the city, such as the Stambaugh Charter Academy and South Side Academy.